networknt/light-4j/docs/content/architecture/traceability.md

 #

-For microservices architecture, it is very important to trace request from one servcie to another in the entire call tree in order to have big picture if something happens or have an audit log that is aggregated by database or Splunk.
+For microservices architecture, it is very important to trace request from one service to another in the entire call tree in order to have big picture if something happens or have an audit log that is aggregated by database or Splunk.